andrerpena/react-mde/readme.md

 - **getIcon?: (commandName: string) => React.ReactNode }** An optional set of button content options, including an `iconProvider` to allow custom icon rendering. options.
 It is recommended to [inspect the layouts source code](https://github.com/andrerpena/react-mde/tree/master/src/components-layout) to see what options can be passed to each while the documentation is not complete.
-- **emptyPreview**: What to display in the preview in case there is no markdown.
+- **loadingPreview**: What to display in the preview while it is loading.
 Value can be string, React Element or anything React can render.
-- **emptyPreviewHtml (deprecated)**: What to display in the preview in case there is no markdown.
-Deprecated in favor of emptyPreview
+- **emptyPreviewHtml (deprecated)**: What to display in the preview while it is loading.
+Deprecated in favor of loadingPreview
 - **readOnly?: boolean**: Flag to render the editor in read-only mode.
 - **textAreaProps**: Extra props to be passed to the `textarea` component.
 - **l18n**: A localization option.
 It contains the strings `write` and `preview`.